TheRenegadeCoder/sample-programs/archive/m/mojiscript/README.md

 # Sample Programs in Mojiscript

+> [!NOTE]
+> **This page is auto-generated.
+DO NOT EDIT!**

 Welcome to Sample Programs in Mojiscript!
-To find documentation related to the Mojiscript code in this repo, look [here.](https://sampleprograms.io/languages/mojiscript)
+To find documentation related to the Mojiscript code in this repo, look [here](https://sampleprograms.io/languages/mojiscript).

 ## Sample Programs List - 2/38 :disappointed: